Tag Archives: cabbieblog

 Most viewed and least viewed posts and pages

 It has to be said that some subjects take on a life of their own, while others just sit in cyberspace minding their own business.
-At the bottom lie many posts with only a few views a year, and some I suspect just sit there patiently waiting to be noticed.
+At the bottom lie many posts with only a few views a year, unfortunately WordPress don’t now record the unread pages and posts, and so there might be many just waiting to be discovered.

 2022